Karashi vs Wasabi: Japanese Pungent Condiments

-In terms of the condiment for Nihon Soba, I think Wasabi is a normal choice, but some Japanese, especially those living in Niigata Prefecture, prefer adding “Karashi (からし)” to the Soba cup.
+In terms of the condiment for Nihon Soba, I think Wasabi is a normal choice, but some people, especially those living in Niigata Prefecture, prefer adding “Karashi (からし)” to the soba cup.

-By the way, do you know how Karashi is different from Wasabi?
-For those who don’t know much about these spicy pungent Japanese condiments, today I will talk about the difference between them.
+But first of all, do you know how Karashi differs from Wasabi?
+For those who don’t know much about these traditional Japanese condiments, today I will talk about the difference.

-As mentioned above, Wasabi is a green paste prepared by grinding the ground rhizomes of Japanese horseradish, while Karashi usually refers to the yellow mustard made from the crushed seeds of brassica juncea.
+As I mentioned above, Wasabi is a green paste prepared by grinding up the ground rhizome of Japanese horseradish, while Karashi usually refers to the yellow mustard made from the crushed seeds of brassica juncea.

-Karashi is very similar in appearance to Western yellow mustard and is referred to as Japanese mustard in English speaking countries.
+Karashi is very much like Western yellow mustard in appearance and is often referred to as Japanese mustard in English-speaking countries.

-Wasabi is famous as a condiment or garnish for Sushi and Sashimi and can remove the fishy odor.
-In addition to being used for Sushi and Sashimi, in Japan, Wasabi is used to flavor various snack foods including these.
+Wasabi is famous as a condiment or garnish for Sushi and Sashimi and can remove the fishy smell.
+In addition to being used for raw fish dishes, in Japan, Wasabi is often used to flavor snack food including these treats.

-On the other hand, we Japanese usually eat Natto fermented soybeans, Tonkatsu pork cutlets, Oden stewed ingredients and so on with Japanese mustard Karashi.
+On the other hand, we Japanese eat Natto (fermented soybeans), Tonkatsu (Japanese-style pork cutlet), and Oden (traditional Japanese stew) usually with the Karashi mustard.